Freshman Student Housing

 - Apply online through the Housing tab & agree to the terms & conditions.

-The 2017-18 housing application opens 9 a.m., Wednesday, March 22, 2017 to students who have accepted their offer of admission.
+The 2018-19 housing application opens mid-March to students who have accepted their offer of admission.
 Once the housing application has opened, it is available one to two business days after a student accepts their offer of admission.

-- Pay or indicate Financial Aid for the initial housing & dining payment of $2,125.
+- Pay or indicate Financial Aid for the initial housing & dining payment.
+The amount of the initial payment will be posted by March.

 Students can pay the initial payment, or indicate on the housing application that it will be paid by financial aid, provided they expect to receive sufficient aid to cover tuition, housing and dining fees.
 Payments are made on the Money Matters tab.